MrYsLab/pymata-express/pypi_desc.md

  [pymata4,](https://mryslab.github.io/pymata4/)
  allows you to control an Arduino using the high-performance FirmataExpress sketch.

-### It supports both an enhanced version of StandardaFirmata 2.5.8, called FirmataExpress, as well as StandardFirmata.
+### It supports both an enhanced version of StandardaFirmata 2.5.8, called FirmataExpress, as well as StandardFirmata and StandardFimataWiFi.
 * **[FirmataExpress](https://github.com/MrYsLab/FirmataExpress) adds support for:**
      * **HC-SR04 Ultrasonic Distance Sensors using a single pin.**
+     * **DHT Humidity/Temperature Sensors.**
      * **Stepper Motors.**
      * **Piezo Tone Generation.**
      * **Baud rate of 115200**